kneath/kneath.github.com/giving/index.md

 title: Giving
 ---

 Since Microsoft acquired GitHub, I found myself in an unexpected situation: wealthy.
 I don't care about legacy, so I try to give money away to people and organizations that can put it to good use.
-These are the non-profits I currently give to, and a little context for why I like them.
+These are the non-profits I regularly give to, and a little context for why I like them.

 ----